zogzog/cubicweb/doc/book/en/admin/create-instance.rst

   from scratch (quite recommended in a production environement)

-* try to replay the migration up to the last successful commit, that is answering NO to all question up to the step that failed, and finish by answering YES to the remaining questions.
+* try to replay the migration up to the last successful commit, that is answering NO to all questions up to the step that failed, and finish by answering YES to the remaining questions.